 Skilled Supervision | Not necessary throughout the process of burning. | Continuous skilled supervision is necessary. |

-Structure | Temporary structure are used. | Permanent structure are used. |
+Structure | Temporary structures are used. | Permanent structures are used. |

-Suitability | Clamp burning is suitable when bricks are to be manufactured on a small scale and when the demand of bricks is not continuous. | Kiln burning is suitable when bricks are to be manufactured on a large scale and when there is continuous demand of bricks. |
+Suitability | Clamp burning is suitable when bricks are to be manufactured on a small scale and when the demand for bricks is not continuous. | Kiln burning is suitable when bricks are to be manufactured on a large scale and when there is a continuous demand for bricks. |

-Time of Burning and Cooling | It requires about 2 to 6 months for burning and cooling of bricks. | Actual time for burning of one chamber is about 24 hours and only about 12 days are required for cooling of bricks. |
+Time of Burning and Cooling | It requires about 2 to 6 months for the burning and cooling of bricks. | The actual time for the burning of one chamber is about 24 hours and only about 12 days are required for the cooling of bricks. |

-Wastage of heat | There is considerable wastage of heat from top and sides and hot flue gas is not properly utilized. | Hot flue gas is used to dry and preheat raw bricks.
+Wastage of heat | There is considerable wastage of heat from the top and sides and hot flue gas is not properly utilized. | Hot flue gas is used to dry and preheat raw bricks.
 Hence wastage of heat is the least. |

 I hope you liked this article, also read the following articles on Bricks Manufacturing.